enthought/pyql/docs/source/getting_started.rst

 PyQL - an overview
 ------------------

-Why building a new set of QuantLib wrappers for Python ?
+Why building a new set of QuantLib wrappers for Python?

 The SWIG wrappers provide a very good coverage of the library but have a number of pain points: